Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is included in the purpose of the 'service level management' practice?
+### Which is included in the purpose of the Service Level Management practice?

 - [ ] To maximize the number of successful service and product changes.
 - [ ] To ensure accurate information about the configuration of services is available.